The Poisonous Pownall Sisters of Stoke Newington

-Lieutenant Colonel Thomas Pownall, a widower, found himself back in England in the mid-1860s after a long and successful career in the army in India.
+Lieutenant Colonel Thomas Pownall, a widower, found himself back in England in the mid-1860s after a long and successful army career in India.
 Things had got a bit hairy for him at the time of the Indian Mutiny, when he was sentenced to be hanged.
 Luckily he had escaped that fate.
-All the same, the mental anxiety along with the wear and tear of the climate made him realise that he would be better off returning to England and enjoying his half-pay pension.
+All the same, a state of perpetual anxiety combined with the wear and tear of the climate to make him realise that he would be better off returning to England, where he might enjoy his half-pay pension.
 He could have a home with his unmarried sisters in charming Stoke Newington.
 Perhaps he might even marry again.

 Thomas was buried in the catacombs in Highgate Cemetery.
-Emma found herself left with his reduced pension of one hundred and seventy pounds a year, under one hundred pounds of effects and over three hundred of debts.
+Emma found herself left with his reduced pension of £170 a year together with £100 of effects and over £300 of debts.
 The Pownalls might accuse her of being mercenary, but she was not left particularly well off.

 One might expect things to die down now.
 But no: Sarah and Martha Pownall were determined that Emma would not get away with cold-blooded murder.
 Their family, including an uncle who was a local magistrate, told them to leave well alone.
 If the doctors were satisfied that Thomas had died of natural causes, who were they to say otherwise?

-Martha and Sarah were furious—but their campaign would continue.
+Martha and Sarah were furious, but their campaign continued.
 They now accused Emma of being a bigamist as well as a murderess.
 They sent out unpleasant anonymous letters along with copies of Emma’s photograph.
 For example: